 Partnering with Stroud Water Research, we have placed monitoring devices in several locations in Valley Creek.
 Data is fed back to Stroud for analysis.
 These sensors require periodic maintenance, so ir you would like to get involved, send an email to firstname.lastname@example.org

 Macro Invertebrate Study

 Aquatic insects are being collected and sent for identification from sites in Valley Creek, Pine Creek, Pickering Creek and two tributaries to Pickering that run through the Bryn Coed Preserve annually.
 If you are interested in participating, send an email to email@example.com

 Valley Forge Trout Unlimited sponsors a number of TIC programs in local schools.
 Click here to learn more.

 Project Healing Waters is a nationwide program administered through the Veteran’s Administration that introduces fly fishing to veterans.
-Our chapter began this outreach program in 2012 and it is growing rapidly.
-Click here for more information on how we’re engaging our veterans in this rejuvenating project and how you can take part.
+Our chapter began participating in this outreach program in 2012 and it is growing rapidly.
+Click here for more information on how we’re engaging veterans in this rejuvenating project and how you can take part.

 is now open!

 Salt (sodium chloride, NaCl) used in winter de-icing is dramatically increasing the salinity of Valley Creek and many…